Contact the GG Archives

 1. Spaces occupied by the propelling machinery and fuel.

-2. Spaces occupied by or appropriated to the use of the crew, officers and master, subject to the navigation laws, which specify that a minimum crew space varying from 72 to 120 cubic feet and from 12 to 16 square feet of floor space per man must be provided on American vessels.
+2. Spaces occupied by or appropriated to the use of the crew, officers, and master, subject to the navigation laws, which specify that a minimum crew space varies from 72 to 120 cubic feet and from 12 to 16 square feet of floor space per man must be provided on American vessels.

-3. Spaces used exclusively for the working of the helm, capstan and anchor gear, unless they are located above decks and consequently have been excluded from gross tonnage.
+3. Spaces are used exclusively for the helm, capstan, and anchor gear working unless they are located above decks and consequently have been excluded from gross tonnage.

 4. Spaces used for keeping charts, signals, and other instruments of navigation.